What You Must Know Before Buying A Used 911 Carrera 997

 If you want to tackle it yourself, then this is a procedure that can shed some light on the issue.
 First, note the coolant level when the engine is cold.
 Take your time here – you want to drive the car for 30 mins.
 After driving the car, let it sit and idle for a while.
 The front radiator fans should come on and the engine should maintain a steady temp.
 If the engine continues to warm and will eventually overheat, walk away.

-Turn off and take a look at the coolant level – it should have risen and be falling back toward the cold level.
+Assuming the engine holds a steady temperature, turn off and take a look at the coolant level – it should have risen and be falling back toward the cold level.
 If the level has gone down or is still at the cold level, there could be a small coolant loss through a cracked liner.
 The trained nose can smell coolant from the exhaust when the engine is running.
 A Porsche repair shop can definitely help here.

 Note, this isn’t a definitive test because you could be loosing coolant through an external system leak.
 However, any loss of coolant after a drive cycle should be thoroughly investigated.